JCallicoat/chains_invent_insanity/README.md

 This is a CLI version of [the original version using flask](https://github.com/tuxotaku/chains-invent-insanity).

-Pillow is used to generate the individual card images or a sheet / sheets of cards on A4 sized paper at 300 DPI (11 x 10 cards per sheet) for printing.
+Pillow is used to generate the individual card images or a sheet / sheets of cards on US Legal sized paper (8.5 inchec x 11 inches) for printing.

 The cards / sheets are output in a "cards" subdirectory in the current working directory.